dekarrin/ictiobus/docs/fishi-usage.md

 start symbol of the grammar.

 Non-terminals are specified by wrapping their name in curly braces `{` and `}`.
-Their name must start with an upper-case letter A-Z but beyond that they may contain any characters besides `}`.
+Their name must start with an upper-case letter A-Z, but beyond that, they may contain any characters besides `}`.

 Terminals are specified by giving their name.
 All arguments to `%token`